 Combined with his small business work ethic and integrity, Bruce seeks to use his extensive legislative experience to serve Georgia's workers and employers in his role as Labor Commissioner for the Georgia Department of Labor.
 He is humbled to be elected and is dedicated to creating an agency focused on transparency, responsiveness, and fiscal responsibility.

-A family man and Christian, Bruce lives in the Cartersville area with his wife, Becky, of 25 years.
-Their son Max is a recent high school graduate, and their daughter, Faith, is a graduate of Samford University.
+A family man and Christian, Bruce lives in the Cartersville area with his wife, Becky, of 26 years.
+Their son, Max, is a Riverside Military Academy graduate and is currently attending the University of North Georgia.
+Their daughter, Faith, a Samford University graduate, resides in Alabama.